 You don’t need to spend too long setting up but you do need to set time aside to set up.
 It is helpful for staff to be available to help set up outside for approximately 15 minutes.
 Equipment needs to be stored safely so children can access it.
 You can use a tarpaulin to cover equipment and just take off each day.
 Then you can set up some provocations based on what you want children to learn and their interests.
 But you don’t need to do this for every area, just some subtle things here and there.
 A good tip is to have a weatherproof book of photos of children playing in each area so that children can have a look through and see how they can develop their play.
 Provide explorer rucksacks with binoculars, hat, notepad, and pen so children can develop their critical thinking skills.
-At the beginning of each session give someone the special job of ‘Risk assessor’ using our risk assessment sheets with a clipboard for the outside area.
+At the beginning of each session give someone the special job of ‘Risk assessor’ using our Risk Assessment Sheets with a clipboard for the outside area.
 Then at the end of the session give someone the special job of ‘Inspector’ with a clipboard to mark make any jobs that are not completed.

 No time to plan for the outside

-Planning should be done in combination with the indoor plan – see our enhanced planning in interests.
+Planning should be done in combination with the indoor plan – see out outdoor environment provision planning and our enhanced planning in interests.
 You can choose an area to set up the provocation in, depending on your setting or even the weather on the day.
 If you use one plan for inside and outside you can then adapt it as needed.
 In addition to enhanced planning it’s a good idea to note down what you are going to achieve and the open questions you will ask – see our short-term planning sheet.
 Then the learning can be taken anywhere and resources can be used in an open-ended way.

 Wrong clothing for adults and children